wenjunma004/kuberhealthy/docs/K8s-KPIs-with-Kuberhealthy.md

 ```

 Once the appropriate prometheus configurations are applied, you should be able to see the following Kuberhealthy metrics:
-- kuberhealthy_check
+- `kuberhealthy_check`
-- kuberhealthy_check_duration_seconds
+- `kuberhealthy_check_duration_seconds`
-- kuberhealthy_cluster_states
+- `kuberhealthy_cluster_states`
-- kuberhealthy_running
+- `kuberhealthy_running`

-#### K8s KPIs
+#### Creating Key Performance Indicators

 Using these Kuberhealthy metrics, our team has been able to collect KPIs based on the following definitions, calculations, and PromQL queries.

 *Availability*

 We define availability as the K8s cluster control plane being up and functioning as expected.
-This is measured by whether or not we can communicate with the control plane API (kubectl) and the cluster responding appropriately to a given api query.
+This is measured by our ability to create a deployment, do a rolling update, and delete the deployment within a set period of time.

-We calculate this by measuring Kuberhealthy [deployment check](https://github.com/Comcast/kuberhealthy/tree/master/cmd/deployment-check) successes and failures.
+We calculate this by measuring Kuberhealthy's [deployment check](https://github.com/Comcast/kuberhealthy/tree/master/cmd/deployment-check) successes and failures.
   - Availability = Uptime / (Uptime * Downtime)
   - Uptime = Number of Deployment Check Passes * Check Run Interval
   - Downtime = Number of Deployment Check Fails * Check Run Interval
   - Check Run Interval = how often the check runs (`runInterval` set in your KuberhealthyCheck Spec)

-- PromQL Query (Availability % in the past 30 days):
+- PromQL Query (Availability % over the past 30 days):
   ```
   1 - (sum(count_over_time(kuberhealthy_check{check="kuberhealthy/deployment", status="0"}[30d])) OR vector(0))/(sum(count_over_time(kuberhealthy_check{check="kuberhealthy/deployment", status="1"}[30d])) * 100)
   ```